nayanprakash06/Sec_C_NewMumbai/README.md

 # Sec_C_NewMumbai
-Ideas from Sec C about improving Mumbai City
+Ideas from Affan about improving Mumbai City